The Tasmanian endemic Maugean skate (Zearaja maugeana) is listed as endangered under both Tasmania’s

 Environment Protection and Biodiversity Conservation Act 1999.

-The species is also included in the top 110 priority threatened species under the Australian Government’s Threatened Species Strategy Action Plan 2022-2032.
+The species is also a priority under the Australian Government’s Threatened Species Strategy Action Plan 2022-2032.

 Maugean skate.
 Copyright Jane Rucker/IMAS